mzgubic/H-INV-pheno/README.md

 cd scorpion/
 source setup.sh
 ```
-then uncomment lines 28 and 29 of the loopdirs.sh script and run:
+Make sure that you've compiled scorpion if you've made any changes to the analysis, then uncomment lines 28 and 29 of the loopdirs.sh script and run:
 ```
 ./loopdirs.sh file_lists/masterlocal.txt
 ```
-which results in the scorpion output files moved to the .hep files directories.
+which results in the scorpion output files (see jaf_CMS8_hinv20b_analysis20.txt for an example) moved to the .hep files directories.

+##### Collect the analysis data in a more useful format